 It is a symbol of hope that change is possible.

 Transparency and Accountability brought down the Berlin wall.
-I hope they will work to clean up the corruption at UW Platteville.
+I hope they will work to clean up the corruption at UW Platteville and in the UW System legal department.
 I hope UW Platteville can become an example for universities across our great land.

 What is the definition of “Just Cause” to fire a tenured faculty member?